 Risk of Dengue exists in tropical and subtropical areas of Central America, South America, Africa, Asia, and Oceania.
 All travellers are at risk during outbreaks.
 Long-term travellers and humanitarian workers going to areas where Dengue is endemic are at higher risk.
 Dengue occurs in urban and suburban settings with higher transmission rates happening during the rainy season.

 In some cases, Dengue infection is asymptomatic – persons do not exhibit symptoms.
 Those with symptoms get ill between 4 to 7 days after the bite.
 The infection is characterized by flu-like symptoms which include a sudden high fever coming in separate waves, pain behind the eyes, muscle, joint, and bone pain, severe headache, and a skin rash with red spots.
 Treatment includes supportive care of symptoms.
 There is no antiviral treatment available.

 The illness may progress to Dengue Hemorrhagic Fever (DHF).
 Symptoms include severe abdominal pain, vomiting, diarrhea, convulsions, bruising, and uncontrolled bleeding.
 High fever can last from 2 to 7 days.
-Complications can lead to circulatory system failure and shock, and can be fatal.
-Exposure to one type of Dengue virus does not provide immunity to the other three types.
-Contracting Dengue more than once increases the risk of developing Dengue Hemorrhagic Fever.
+Complications can lead to circulatory system failure and shock, and can be fatal (also known as Dengue Shock Syndrome).

-Dengue Fever viruses images, life cycle, and distribution maps, see Infection Landscapes.
+Dengue Fever viruses images, life cycle, and distribution maps: